INVOKE-Analytics/git_github_guide/README.md

-# On-boarding Week: Git and Github
+# On-boarding Guide: Git and Github
 - An introduction to Git and Github theoritically and hands-on.

 # Steps: